elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-2-4-build-manageability-requirements-into-the-logical-design.md

 ### Based on customer requirements, identify required reporting assets and processes

 Determine what needs to be kept track of and monitor that.
 If you are using a VDI environment, keeping track of any new file placed in a View Client, would be too much and unnecessary.
-Choose what is important, newly deployed VMs, networking changes, storage pathing changes&#8230; etc. Choose the appropriate level of importance/monitoring for each aspect (these could be defined by constraints, requirements, and even SLAs).
-There are third party applications like <a href="http://puppetlabs.com/puppet/what-is-puppet/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://puppetlabs.com/puppet/what-is-puppet/']);">puppet</a> that use a client-server methodology to keep track of your environment&#8217;s inventory.
+Choose what is important, newly deployed VMs, networking changes, storage pathing changes... etc. Choose the appropriate level of importance/monitoring for each aspect (these could be defined by constraints, requirements, and even SLAs).
+There are third party applications like <a href="http://puppetlabs.com/puppet/what-is-puppet/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://puppetlabs.com/puppet/what-is-puppet/']);">puppet</a> that use a client-server methodology to keep track of your environment's inventory.

 For this objective, I would recommend reading/watching: